S. Ciriaco and its bell tower (XIVth century)

 The palace is decorated with several small reliefs portraying a knight, the symbol of Ancona.
 At the beginning the town had a cross as symbol, but during the XIIIth century it started to mint coins portraying a knight, most likely a crusader knight.
 The new symbol was placed on many public buildings, including the weathervane of Palazzo degli Anziani shown in the icon of this section.

 Palazzo degli Anziani: (left) bell tower with the weathervane and clock indicating the Italian Hour; (right-above) relief portraying Lamech killing Cain; (right-below) relief portraying Adam and Eve

 The fašade of the palace on the hill side was completely modified in the XVIIth century, but two of the XIIIth century reliefs which decorated it are still there.
-They are attributed to Margaritone d'Arezzo, who is best known for his paintings in Tuscany.
-Considering that Lamech killing Cain is not a very frequent subject it is likely that Margaritone decorated the fašade with many other reliefs.
+They are attributed to Margaritone d'Arezzo, who is best known for his works in Tuscany.

 Casa del Capitano del Porto and details of its decoration

 This small building of the XIIIth century (bombed during WWII) was the house of the officer in charge of police/customs at the harbour which was separated by walls from the town.
 Its pointed arches are very similar to those of Palazzo degli Anziani.

 After the crisis of the XIVth century Ancona enjoyed a long period of prosperity which is covered in the following page.